Xanguard API Docs

 Keepalive

-The server sends a WebSocket ping frame every 30 seconds and expects a pong response within 10 seconds.
-Most WebSocket libraries handle this automatically.
-If the pong is not received, the server closes the connection.
+The server sends a WebSocket ping frame every 30 seconds.
+Most WebSocket libraries answer automatically.
+If pongs go missing for ~3 minutes (6 consecutive pings), the server closes the connection.
 Your client should implement automatic reconnection with backoff.

 Example: JavaScript Client